adityadroid/CleanArchitecture/README.md

 # Movies Clean Architecture

-An example approach for Android Application modularization and Reactive Clean architecture.
+An example approach for Android Application modularization and Clean architecture.

 ## Tech Stack